KimChow-Lab/ExSenescence/README.md

 # ExSenescence
-Analysis code and documentation for "Ex senescence mediated by cell cycle re-entry".
+Analysis codes and documentations for "Unmasking the heterogeneities in transcriptomic and evolutionary trajectories of cell cycle re-engaging post-mitotic neurons".